telekom-mms/trivy-dojo-report-operator/README.md

 helm install chart-name charts/
 ```

-* or Deploy the trivy-dojo-report-operator using the Kubernetes manifests
+* or deploy the trivy-dojo-report-operator using the Kubernetes manifests
   * update the secret in the [manifest](deploy/trivy-dojo-report-operator.yaml)
   * apply manifests